phaustin/a301_eoas/notebooks/week8/clip_demo.md

 goes_bounds
 ```

-### Make a counterclockwise line
+### Make a counterclockwise set of coordinates

+We want to show the bounding box on a map in the two coordinate systems.
-These x,y keys start in the ll corner and go around the bounding box counter clockwise.
+The x,y keys below start in the ll corner and go around the bounding box counter clockwise.
 There are 5 values so we return to where we started.

 ```{code-cell} ipython3
 :trusted: true